 Many surprises await visitors at the Columbia River Maritime Museum, which preserves the rich maritime heritage of the Columbia River region from its waterfront location in Astoria.

-Among them are a new 3D movie, “Ocean Odyssey,” and a new exhibit, “Shipwrecks,” both debuting at the museum in summer 2021.
+Among them are 3D movies, “Ocean Odyssey” and “Aircraft Carrier, City at Sea,” and a new exhibit, “Shipwrecks,” debuting at the museum in June 2022.
 Visitors can explore the fascination around shipwrecks, learn what causes them and how they can be avoided.
 The exhibit will show how people have responded to such tragedies in the past and what can be learned from studying them.
 Shipwrecks have also had impacts on the environment and the economy.
 Visitors will see how maritime archaeologists are using new methods to study shipwrecks to learn about the past.
 Here are even more surprises you’ll find when you visit.

 1. Astoria, the War of 1812 and the Racoon